elmtree-askmo/cloudcannon-app/content/learn/psychology/what-are-some-effective-communication-strategies-for-addressing-echolalia-in-individuals-with-asd.md

 url: /learn/psychology/questions/what-are-some-effective-communication-strategies-for-addressing-echolalia-in-individuals-with-asd
 score: -1.0
 related_article1:
-    id: 169346
+    id: 169348
-    title: How are behavioral interventions applied in ASD, and what are their effectiveness and limitations?
+    title: >-
+        What techniques are used in teaching new skills, and how do prompting and fading play a role?
     subject: Psychology
-    url: /learn/psychology/questions/how-are-behavioral-interventions-applied-in-asd-and-what-are-their-effectiveness-and-limitations
+    url: /learn/psychology/questions/what-techniques-are-used-in-teaching-new-skills-and-how-do-prompting-and-fading-play-a-role
 related_article2:
-    id: 169355
+    id: 169349
-    title: Discuss the role of augmentative communication as an intervention strategy for ASD.
+    title: >-
+        How can data collection be used to monitor progress and adjust instruction in skill acquisition?
     subject: Psychology
-    url: /learn/psychology/questions/discuss-the-role-of-augmentative-communication-as-an-intervention-strategy-for-asd
+    url: /learn/psychology/questions/how-can-data-collection-be-used-to-monitor-progress-and-adjust-instruction-in-skill-acquisition
 related_article3:
-    id: 169331
+    id: 169332
+    title: >-
-    title: What are the different types of prompts used in teaching, and how do they differ from each other?
+        Explain the concept of prompt hierarchies and how they are applied in educational settings.
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-different-types-of-prompts-used-in-teaching-and-how-do-they-differ-from-each-other
+    url: /learn/psychology/questions/explain-the-concept-of-prompt-hierarchies-and-how-they-are-applied-in-educational-settings
 related_article4:
-    id: 169353
+    id: 169359
-    title: What are some age-appropriate strategies for designing interventions in developmental psychology?
+    title: >-
+        How can assistive devices and communication systems foster independence in learning?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-some-ageappropriate-strategies-for-designing-interventions-in-developmental-psychology
+    url: /learn/psychology/questions/how-can-assistive-devices-and-communication-systems-foster-independence-in-learning
 related_article5:
-    id: 169353
+    id: 169351
+    title: >-
-    title: What are some age-appropriate strategies for designing interventions in developmental psychology?
+        What are some strategies to improve social skills deficits in individuals with ASD?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-some-ageappropriate-strategies-for-designing-interventions-in-developmental-psychology
+    url: /learn/psychology/questions/what-are-some-strategies-to-improve-social-skills-deficits-in-individuals-with-asd
 ---

 &nbsp;